 Educational preparation for cardiopulmonary technicians can be completed in as little as two years at a community college.
 Entry-level positions are commonly held by those who earn associate's degrees; however, 4-year bachelor's degree programs are also available and may lead to better job opportunities.
 Coursework in this field covers human anatomy, physiology and medical terminology.
 Lessons also address specialized instruction in using the equipment necessary to analyze cardiovascular health.

 Educational programs for cardiovascular and cardiopulmonary technology are accredited by CAAHEP.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the CAAHEP accredited 34 programs in 2009.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the CAAHEP had 54 accredited programs in 2016.
 Students who choose to train through an accredited program are eligible to gain certification.